 Some experiences you gain from a minimum wage or part-time job can transfer to a business role, but you will need the skills taught in college to handle certain challenges and a degree to give you a competitive advantage in your field.

 If you have a knack for managing finances, planning projects or making sales, a business profession could be perfect for you.
-Harrison offers a large selection of business programs in associate and bachelor’s degrees as well as a few certificate options.
+Harrison offers a large selection of business programs in associate degrees as well as a few certificate options.
 Most degrees are available both on-campus and online, so you can choose the type of education that works best for you.

 Depending on your interests, you can focus on areas, such as: